Explore the outdoors this winter hunting Minnesota small game

 “Pheasant hunting involves a good amount of walking so it’s easier to stay warm, and it’s a fun way to get into the fresh air and sunshine when days are shorter and we tend to spend more time indoors,” Burnham said.

 On Dec.
 1, the daily bag limit increases to three roosters, with a possession limit of nine roosters.
 The season is open through Sunday, Jan.
-3 and shooting hours are 9 a.m. to sunset.
+3. Shooting hours are 9 a.m. to sunset.
 More information is available on the DNR pheasant hunting page.

 Winter woods and ruffed grouse

+Hunters more at home in the cover of forest can enjoy the effort of trekking through snow and the challenge of hunting ruffed grouse during a season that lasts through Jan.
+3.

+Wintertime grouse hunters may find success during the golden hour, that last hour before sunset when ruffed grouse move out of their snow roosts to feed.

-Hunting season for ruffed grouse lasts through Jan.
-3 and has a daily bag limit of five grouse and a possession limit of 10.
+Grouse season has a daily bag limit of five grouse and a possession limit of 10.
 Shooting hours are a half hour before sunrise to sunset.
 More information is available on the DNR grouse hunting page.

 Sunny days for squirrels and rabbits